-The School is supported by a wide range of different agencies and teams.
-The schools SEND Information report details which agencies the school have worked with in the last 12 months.
+St David's Primary School is supported by a wide range of different agencies and teams.
+The school's SEND Information report details which agencies the school have worked with in the last 12 months.
 This report can be found on the school website and is up-dated annually.